kgremillion/web-scraping-challenge/README.md

 # Web Scraping Goes On A Mission to Mars

-*Mission Objective: Scrape the internet to pull information on Mars & compile data then create a webpage that shows the Mars data to the rest of the world*
+*__Mission Objective__: Scrape the internet to pull information on Mars & compile data then create a webpage that shows the Mars data to the rest of the world*

-*Equipment Used: Pandas, Flask, Jupyter Notebook, BeatifulSoup, Requests/Splinter, PyMongo
+*__Equipment Used__: Pandas, Flask, Jupyter Notebook, BeatifulSoup, Requests/Splinter, PyMongo*

 ## Web Scraping
 This repo shows how to scrape the web for data on Mars include: